amfoss/join.amfoss.in/README.md

 Clearly communicate your thought process, challenges faced and progress to the mentors assigned to you during Praveshan.
 The ability to communicate effectively is essential for fostering collaboration and understanding.

 #### ***FAQs***
-**Q: What if I decide to not join the Amritapuri campus after getting in through the S0 pipeline.**

-A: As amFOSS currently only operates in Amritapuri, your membership will be revoked.

 **Q: How are participants evaluated during Praveshan?**